wacncontent/CustomizeTool/removeCommentOutput/articles/media-services/media-services-dotnet-live-encode-with-onpremises-encoders.md

 - Connect to Media Services
 - Create a channel
 - Update the channel
-- Retrieve the channel’s input endpoint.
+- Retrieve the channel's input endpoint.
 The input endpoint should be provided to the on-premises live encoder.
-The live encoder converts signals from the camera to streams that are sent to the channel’s input (ingest) endpoint.
+The live encoder converts signals from the camera to streams that are sent to the channel's input (ingest) endpoint.
-- Retrieve the channel’s preview endpoint
+- Retrieve the channel's preview endpoint
 - Create and start a program
 - Create a locator needed to access the program
 - Create and start a StreamingEndpoint